Bleeding and spotting from the vagina during pregnancy

 - Don’t use a tampon, douche or have sex when you’re bleeding.

-Call your health care provider right away or go to the emergency room if you have:
+Call your health care provider right away at any time during pregnancy or go to the emergency room if you have:

 - Heavy bleeding